Nunnery/ Home for Girls

-At the Lumla Bodong Nunnery/ Girls’ School, the girls receive remedial teaching and lessons in arts and craft, and physical hygiene.
+At the Lumla Bodong Nunnery/ Home for Girls, the girls receive remedial teaching and lessons in arts and craft, and physical hygiene.
 There are dormitories, a classroom, kitchen and living area.
 There is also a small vegetable garden and a chicken run.
 The facility is currently home to 21 girls.
 Each girl is a individually sponsored, and the cost of maintenance and utilities is met through fund raising activities organised by the Tara Bodong Foundation throughout the year.

 Most of the Lumla inhabitants belong to the Monpa group, which originated in Tibet.
 Many girls belong to nomadic families and must travel a long way to get to school.
 Transportation is unreliable or non-existent and there are many child predators along the route.
 Older girls help in agriculture, the younger ones look after their siblings and the household.
 Having a safe place close to school, where they can sleep and receive warm meals, makes a huge difference to every girl we can help.